quitesimpleorg/looqs/USAGE.md

 ## GUI
-It's minimal at this point, therefore some settings must be performed by editing the config file.
+The GUI is minimal at this point.
+Depending on what you want to do, you may need to open the config file and change the settings there.
+Chances are that you may not need to do that.

 ### First run
 You will be presented with an empty list.
-Go to the "Index" tab, add some directories and click "Start indexing".
+Go to the **"Index"** tab, add some directories and click **"Start indexing"**.

 For large directories the progress bar is essentially just decoration.
 As long as you see the counters increase, everything is fine even if it seems the progress bar is stuck.

 The indexing can be stopped.
 If you run it again you do not start from scratch, because looqs knows which files have been modified or not since they have been added to the index.
 Thus, files will only be reprocedded when necessary.
+Note that cancellation itself may take a moment as files finish processing.

 ### Search
 The text field at the top is where you type your query.
-It can be selected quickly using CTRL + L. Filters are avalable, see the document below.
+It can be selected quickly using **CTRL + L**.
+Filters are avalable, see this document at the end.
 By default, both the full path and the content are searched.
 Path names take precedence.

 ### Configuring PDF viewer
 It's most convenient if, when you click on a preview, the PDF reader opens the page you clicked.
 For that, looqs needs to know which viewer you want to launch.

 It tries to auto detect some common viewers.
-You must set the value of the ' pdfviewer=' config entry yourself if it doesn't do something you like, such as not opening your favorite viewer.
+You must set the value of the ```pdfviewer=``` config entry yourself if it doesn't do something you like, such as not opening your favorite viewer.
 In the command line options, "%f" represents the filepath, "%p" the page number.

 ### Preview tab